eventhomes/laravel-mandrillhooks/README.md

 post('mandrill-webhook', ['as' => 'mandrill.webhook', 'uses' => 'MandrillController@handleWebHook']);
 ```

-3) Make sure you add your webhook in Mandril to point to your route.
+3) Make sure you add your webhook in Mandrill to point to your route.
 You can do this here: https://mandrillapp.com/settings/webhooks

 ## Webhook Authentication
 Publish the configuration via